 I just found out today that Tino has discontinued the project.
 He also took down the page that displayed the 2000 Bloggers.
 The reason?
-Because several bloggers are crying “foul” and stating that Tino’s project was a chain blog, spam blog or link farm.
+Because several bloggers are crying “foul” and stating that Tino’s project was a chain blog, spam blog, or link farm.
 How can they accuse Tino of that?
 They didn’t even know what his real intentions were.
 However, Technorati also has viewed this as a negative effect on Technorati rankings turning them upside-down.

-We hope these changes and many others that we have cooking will help you tap into the blogosphere to find the conversations, information and people you’re looking for.
+We hope these changes and many others that we have cooking will help you tap into the blogosphere to find the conversations, information, and people you’re looking for.

 I’m sure Tino Buntic never meant it this way.
 I’m sure his intentions were good.
 I admit that this thing did boost my Technorati rankings and also others who joined it.
-But if indeed the Technorati ranks were affected, I’m sure in a month’s time all would be filtered out and be back to it’s previous state.
+But if indeed the Technorati ranks were affected, I’m sure in a month’s time all would be filtered out and be back to its previous state.

 I also can’t blame Technorati if they view it this way.
 They are also trying to protect the integrity of their ranking system.
 Technorati is known to be spam-proof and I guess this is one way of preventing future problems by preventing chain blogs or splogs (spam blogs) from taking over Technorati.

 So is the 2000 Bloggers project a chain blog? a splog? a link farm?
 Maybe, maybe not.
 Others can say it is, others say it’s not.
 But it wasn’t intended to be that way.
 It wasn’t intended to game Technorati or Google.
 I think it just got out of hand and that Tino didn’t foresee any of these issues coming up.
-Too bad coz it was a really good idea.
+Too bad because it was a really good idea.
 Good luck Tino, we’re waiting for your next big idea!